Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "We’re certain the device activated correctly?"

 "Yes, Matriarch.
-They’ve slowed to half a kilolight and are changing course toward the automated degaussing facility in…" the sensor technician swiped and scrolled through the star map for a moment. "...Seven-minor-one, sixty-three *Wrrmuthwm"*
+They’ve slowed to half a kilolight and are changing course toward the automated degaussing facility in..." the sensor technician swiped and scrolled through the star map for a moment. "...Seven-minor-one, sixty-three *Wrrmuthwm"*

 "Perfect."